 Unifi, Inc. (UFI) Director Buys $701,500.00 in Stock

-Unifi, Inc. Director Kenneth G. Langone purchased 25,000 shares of Unifi stock in a transaction that occurred on Tuesday, May 9th.
-The shares were bought at an average price of $28.06 per share, for a total transaction of $701,500.00.
+Unifi, Inc. Director Kenneth G. Langone bought 25,000 shares of the firm's stock in a transaction that occurred on Tuesday, May 9th.
+The shares were purchased at an average cost of $28.06 per share, for a total transaction of $701,500.00.

 Comments